 Figure 1.
-Frequency of Topics Mentioned By Interview Respondents
+Frequency of Topics Mentioned by Interview Respondents

-Source: Written or oral responses to interviews of 24 former central bank officials, academics, and market economists in January to March 2019.
-See Appendix 1 for a list of those interviews and the dates.
+Source: Written or oral responses to interviews of 24 former central-bank officials, academics, and market economists in January to March, 2019.
+See appendix A for a list of those interviews and the dates.
 We use our judgment to allocate responses across topics.